 a.
 Environmental cleanup of the property will only be done by the City as necessary after consulting with the Department of Natural Resources.

 b.
-The City does not intend to sell the property but agrees if it were to be is sold within three years for the date of acquisition that the City will split the net proceeds of the sale with County.
-The net sales proceeds is are defined as the gross sales price, less expenses, i.e., less the cost of title insurance, normal and customary closing costs, and any special assessments, demolition costs or environmental cleanup costs.
+The City does not intend to sell the property but agrees that if the property is sold the City will split the net proceeds of the sale with the County.
+The net sales proceeds are defined as the gross sales price, less expenses, i.e., less the cost of title insurance, normal and customary closing costs, and any special assessments, demolition costs or environmental cleanup costs.

 c.
-The City of Baraboo shall be responsibility le for all costs to raze the buildings, if they choose to do so.
+The City of Baraboo shall be responsible for all costs to raze the buildings, if they choose to do so.

 d.
 The City will pay the County for any special assessments or itemized miscellaneous fees as outlined on the County Treasurer’s report in the amounts of $2,535.94 and $289.86 respectively at the time of issuance of a quit claim deed.
 A total of $2,825.80.
-The County will forgive all recoup the back taxes, penalties and interest owed on the property.

 e.
 The County agrees to provide non-monetary support to the City on any EPA, DNR or other grant application applied for as part of the cleanup of this property.

-2. The property at 325 Lynn St. (parcel #’s 206-1759-00000 and 206-0947-00000) are considered environmentally contaminated based on previous soil tests the City conducted in Phase I and II environmental reports conducted by Ayres Associates.
+2. The property at 325 Lynn St. (parcel #’s 206-1759-00000 and 206-0947-00000) are considered environmentally contaminated based on previous soil tests the City conducted in Phase I and II environmental reports by Ayres Associates.
 The contamination is presumed to have originated from previous business operations on the property.
 The estimated cost for environmental cleanup of the property is approximately $300,000, including building demolition.
 Based on past experience with EPA and DNR cleanup grants the City would expect to pay approximately 20% of the cleanup cost or about $60,000.

 a.
 The City of Baraboo is acquiring this property for the purposes of redeveloping it as marketable land.